bbdsoftware/metis-cluster-bootstraps/docs/charts/modules/Chart-Docs/metis-apps-addons-aws.md

 ### **Tempaltes:**

-- **Argo Applications**
+- **Applications**

     This folder contains the argo applications that would be deployed as part of kube-addons bootstraps

-- **ArgoConfig**
+- **Config**

-    This contains the project definitons  for the argo project This  contains the argo defintions for the namespaces kube-addons
+    This contains the project definitions  for the argo project This  contains the argo definitions for the namespaces kube-addons

 - **RBAC**